akridata-ai/akride-examples/README.md

    _Note:_ This step could take some time, based on dataset size and resources available.

 3. **Dataset Visualization** - [View Notebook](notebooks/explore_data.ipynb), [Python](python_examples/explore_data.py)

-   After data ingestion, explore it by creating an Explore-Job.
-This will allow you to visualize its structure, explore it and focus on the most relevant parts for your task:
+   Visualizing your dataset allows you to Identify and remove *Outliers* from specific clusters or whole clusters altogether.

+   It is also the basis for *Balancing* your dataset.

+   To get started, create an Explore-Job:
    ```
    job_spec = client.create_job_spec(dataset=dataset, job_name="data-explore")
    job = client.create_job(spec=job_spec)